mozilla-iam/mozilla-iam/DECISION-MAKING.md

 The IAM user profile utilize by CIS and other modules.
 It also presents the schema and profile rules on the well-known endpoints.

-- Module Owner: @gdestuynder
+- Module Owner: @fiji-flo
-- Peers: @andrewkrug @fiji-flo
+- Peers: @gene1wood @april
 - Operator: EIS

 ## Access Provider

 Provides OIDC, SAML, WS-FED, etc. connectivity and IdP shadowing for the purpose of providing identity and access management to relying parties.
 Currently utilizes Auth0 to perform this function.
 This includes all auth0 related CI, configuration and rule engine.

-- Module Owner: @gdestuynder
+- Module Owner: @gene1wood
-- Peers: @jdow @gene1wood @andrewkrug
+- Peers: @jdow @april
 - Operator: Third party (Auth0)

 Repositories: